 Enter Yes or No a.
-Use this Worksheet ; or YES b.
-Prepare practitioner specific documentation. i.
+Use this Worksheet; or YES b.
+Prepare practitioner specific documentation.
+NO i.
 Practitioner specific documentation MUST detail each task outlined in this step of the Protocol.

-NO Comments and Observations The worksheet provided by PIEVC is exhaustive.
-By using it, WSP makes sure that it con requirement from the protocol.
-It also allows Town of Aurora to review the progress made npletes every e by WSP in the
+The worksheet provided by PIEVC is exhaustive.
+By using it, WSP makes sure that it completes every requirement from the protocol.
+It also allows Town of Aurora to review the progress made by WSP in the assessment as each step is completed.